The hipster effect: When anticonformists all look the same: Delays and synchronization in the hipster model

+The the critical transition $q=1/2$ is associated with very complex phenomena.
+In that regime, in addition to the totally disordered state, a symmetric state stabilizes with hipsters and mainstream individuals locking transiently to distinct states, before switching at seemingly irregular times.
+To characterize the randomness of switching times, we computed the distribution of duration of time intervals during which one population of individuals (here, hipsters) display a majority of +1 (or -1).
+The result of long simulations show indeed very irregular distribution of holding times, showing an exponential distribution, implying therefore memoryless switches (parameter $\lambda=0.68$, goodness of fit $0.031$, p-value $<0.001$, test and code from~\cite{clauset2009power}).

-Instead, we shall concentrate of the role of the delays.
-For $\beta<\beta_c(q)$, it is easy to see that $0$ is the unique stable solution.
-Indeed, shall there exist such $(\beta,\tau)$ for which $0$ is unstable, we would then have characteristic roots $\lambda=a+\mathbf{i}b$ with positive real parts, i.e. such that:
+\paragraph{Delay-Induced Hopf bifurcation} We now study how the presence of the delay affects the stability of the disordered state.
+We have observed that, in the absence of delay, the disordered state is stable when $\beta<\beta_{c}(q,\bar{J})$.
+It is easy to show that in this situation, the delay cannot destabilize the disordered state.
+Indeed, shall there exist $(\beta,\tau)$ for which $0$ is unstable and $\beta<\beta_{c}$, we would then have characteristic roots $\lambda=a+\mathbf{i}b$ with $a>0$ satisfying the dispersion relationship~\eqref{eq:dispersion}.
+Taking the real part of this relationship, we shall thus have: